INN University is home to over 14,000 students, 1,200 employees and has campuses in Lillehammer, Hamar, Elverum, Rena, Evenstad and Blæstad.

 Our hiring processes adhere to practices for appointment processes in state-run enterprises.
 Employment takes place in two phases: recommendation and appointment.

 The first phase consists of application processing and selection, and concludes with a recommendation for employment in the position.
-Qualified applicants are called in for an interview.
+Qualified applicants are invited for an interview.
 When hiring for teaching, research and dissemination positions, relevant applicants are also assessed on the basis of expert evaluation and testing of practical-pedagogical skills.

 New in Norway – Information service for foreign workers – rights, duties, practical advice, tips and information about Norwegian society.